+- 22. As well as being green-infrastructure led, the intention is for the proposal to incorporate various measures to reduce carbon dioxide usage, making use of the following measures: - All buildings should be built to PassivHaus standard or the edition of Part L in force at the time if that requires higher standards; - Install a district heating network (DHN) to serve all buildings (including schools) on the Island Farm site.
+The DHN will use heat pumps as main heat generator topped up by electric or gas boilers to achieve a flow temperature of 60°C. DHW provision should be pre-heat of domestic hot water storage cylinder from DHN with top up from immersion; - Roof-mounted PV should be maximised on all buildings, either for direct consumption by the building or to feed private LV networks which distribute the renewable electricity around each site; and

-- 20. As set out in detail in the Energy Strategy the proposed development can incorporate various measures to reduce carbon dioxide usage, making use of the following measures: - All buildings should be designed to meet the equivalent of PassivHaus standard or to exceed Passivhaus standard. - Roof-mounted solar pv should be maximised on all buildings, either for direct consumption by the building or to support a distributed network. - Further consideration of a distributed electricity network, including early consideration of potential supply and management arrangements. - Feasibility of ground-mounted solar pv on or in proximity to the site should be investigated further: - Engagement with local onshore wind and solar developers should be undertaken to establish whether there are opportunities for such developments to be linked in a way that supports cost effective development of low carbon communities (e.g. private wire, power purchase agreements). - Engagement with WPD as it relates to the network capacity constraints for connections, both offtake and generation, and engagement on EV charging infrastructure opportunities and initiatives. - 21.
-The use of such features will result in a reduced air quality impact when compared to the use of more traditional forms of energy which in itself will have positive implications for health (as mentioned below). - 22.
-The benefits of the incorporation of renewable energy generation measures in design is recognised in Sections 2.4.2, 2.4.3, and 2.4.4 of the Health Impact Assessment Screening of the Replacement Local Development Plan Preferred Strategy
+- If the concept of private LV networks is taken forward, the feasibility of installation of small scale wind turbines should be investigated further.
+They could complement the electricity output of the PV and increase the share of low carbon and low cost electricity on site. - 23.
+The usage of such features will result in a reduced air quality impact when compared to the use of more traditional forms of energy which in itself will have positive implications for health.
+The benefits of the incorporation of renewable energy generation measures in design is recognised in Sections 2.4.2, 2.4.3, and 2.4.4 of the Health Impact Assessment Screening of the Replacement Local Development Plan Preferred Strategy.